Best Monitor for Eye Strain in 2026

 If your eyes feel tired, dry, or sore by midafternoon despite sleeping well, your monitor is almost certainly contributing to the problem.
 Digital eye strain — clinically called computer vision syndrome — affects approximately 65% of regular computer users, and the monitor itself is the primary variable most people never address.
 Switching to blue light glasses or adjusting brightness helps at the margins.
 The best monitor for eye strain addresses the root causes: flicker from PWM dimming, blue light emission at the hardware level, low pixel density that forces your eyes to work harder to resolve text, and poor color temperature calibration that fatigues the visual system over long sessions.

 After researching the display technologies that most directly affect eye fatigue and comparing the monitors that implement them most effectively, here is what actually works for reducing eye strain in 2026.
+For context on how monitor choice fits into a complete ergonomic desk setup, see our guide on the best monitor arm for desk — correct monitor height reduces eye strain as much as panel technology does.

 Quick Answer